HakAl/zen/README.md

 ## The Hidden Token Economy

 At first glance, Zen Mode's five-phase process seems token-intensive.
-In practice, it is **net-positive** because it eliminates the "Debug Spiral."
+In practice, it is **net-positive** because it eliminates the "Debug Spiral." **Zen Mode tracks this for you automatically.** Every run provides a receipt of tokens used and actual cost.

 | Approach | Typical Token Flow | Cost |
 | :--- | :--- | :--- |